keu/docs/astro/runtime-release-notes.md

 - Release date: December 15, 2021
 - Airflow version: 2.2.2

-### Astronomer Monitoring DAG
+### Astronomer monitoring DAG

 Astro Runtime 4.0.7 includes a monitoring DAG that is pre-installed in the Docker image and enabled for all customers.
-In addition to existing Deployment health and metrics functionality, this DAG allows the Astronomer team to better monitor the health of your Data Plane by enabling real-time visibility into whether your Workers are healthy and tasks are running.
+In addition to existing Deployment health and metrics functionality, this DAG allows the Astronomer team to better monitor the health of your data plane by enabling real-time visibility into whether your workers are healthy and tasks are running.

-The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your Airflow Scheduler and Workers are functioning as expected.
+The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your Airflow scheduler and workers are functioning as expected.
 If the task fails twice in a row or is not scheduled within a 10-minute interval, Astronomer support receives an alert and will work with you to troubleshoot.

 Because this DAG is essential to Astro's managed service, your organization will not be charged for its task runs.
 For the same reasons, this DAG can't be modified or disabled via the Airflow UI.
 To modify how frequently this DAG runs, you can specify an alternate schedule as a cron expression by setting `AIRFLOW_MONITORING_DAG_SCHEDULE_INTERVAL` as an environment variable.